20.05.2026

 In the DAX environment, the premium over a standard board mandate ranges from 30 to 60 percent, while in the MDAX it is between 20 to 40 percent.
 In the mid-sized sector, a flat fee for special meetings is often used, as the regular meeting compensation rarely covers the additional workload.

 With limitations.
 Recent D&O contracts require a reasonable care obligation that can be substantiated.
-If someone without documented assessment capabilities handles tech topics and a significant incident occurs, the insurance may claim gross negligence.
+If someone without documented assessment capabilities handles tech topics and a significant incident occurs, the insurance may claim serious negligence.
 An external consultation with a documented protocol provides formal protection but is more expensive than an institutionalized tech mandate.

 Editor’s Reading Tips